Birth Control Pills:

 What if I forget to take one or more combined birth control pills?

-Emergency contraception is recommended if you have had unprotected intercourse during the time you missed your pills.
-If you are 17 or older, you can buy Plan B One-Step™ or Next Choice® without a prescription.
-If you're under 17, you will need a prescription from your health care provider.
-A new type of emergency contraception is called Ella™ and everyone requires a prescription to get it.
+Emergency contraception is recommended if you've had unprotected intercourse during the time you missed your pills.
+People of all ages can buy Plan B One-Step™ without ID or a prescription.
+Another type of emergency contraception is called Ella™, and everyone requires a prescription to get it.

 What if I forget to take one or more progestin only birth control pills?

-If you forget even one progestin-only Pill or are even 3 hours late, take it as soon as you remember and use condoms for the rest of the month.
+If you forget even one progestin-only Pill or are even 3 hours late, take it as soon as you remember and use condoms (or another backup method of protection) for at least 2 days.
 Take the next pill as usual, so you might take two pills in one day.
 Continue to take the rest of the pack as you normally would.
 Start the next pack on time.

 Does it mean I'm pregnant if I don't get my menstrual period while I'm on the Pill?